hmrc/tax-summaries-frontend/README.md

 Uprating
 ------------
-There are separate tax years for SA and PAYE.
-This is so that the yearly uprating can be done separately for SA and PAYE.
-The tax year can be increased for either without breaking anything in the other's tests.
-The tax years are stored in application.conf: taxYearSA and taxYearPAYE.
-The currentTaxYearSA and currentTaxYearPAYE items in the TaxYearForTesting class should be updated too at the same time: they should always be the same as the items in application.conf.
+There are separate tax years for SA and PAYE as well as for gov spend.
+This is so that the yearly uprating & gov spend tasks can be done separately and independently.
+The tax year can be increased for each without breaking anything in the other's tests.
+The tax years are stored in application.conf: taxYearSA and taxYearPAYE, taxYearGovSpend.
+The currentTaxYearSA and currentTaxYearPAYE & currentTaxYearGovSpend items in the TaxYearForTesting class should be updated too at the same time: they should always be the same as the items in application.conf.